What is the Retirement Bucket Strategy?

 Utilize a Retirement Bucket Strategy

 Adopting a bucket strategy can be an effective way to manage the sequence of returns risk.
 This strategy involves dividing your portfolio into different buckets of investments, each serving a specific purpose and providing additional returns.
-By categorizing your income needs into short-term, mid-term, and long-term buckets, you ensure your needs are met without selling investments at unfavorable times.
+Categorize income needs into short-term, mid-term, and long-term buckets to ensure meeting needs without selling investments at unfavorable times.

 Work with a Financial Advisor